The Rolling Stones: 1967: Drug charges, Their Satanic Majesties Request

 In March 1967, while awaiting the consequences of the police raid, Jagger, Richards, and Jones took a short trip to Morocco, accompanied by Marianne Faithfull, Jones' girlfriend Anita Pallenberg, and other friends.
 During this trip the stormy relations between Jones and Pallenberg deteriorated to the point that she left Morocco with Richards.
 Richards said later: "That was the final nail in the coffin with me and Brian.
 He'd never forgive me for that and I don't blame him, but hell, shit happens."
 Richards and Pallenberg would remain a couple for twelve years.
 Despite these complications, the Rolling Stones toured Europe in March and April 1967.
 The tour included the band's first performances in Poland, Greece, and Italy.
-June 1967 saw the release of the US-only compilation album Flowers.
+June 1967 saw the release of the US-only album Flowers.

 On 10 May 1967, the day Jagger, Richards and Fraser were arraigned in connection with the Redlands charges, Jones' house was raided by police.
 He was arrested and charged with possession of cannabis.
 Three of the five Stones now faced drug charges.
 Jagger and Richards were tried at the end of June.
 Jagger received a three-month prison sentence for the possession of four amphetamine tablets; Richards was found guilty of allowing cannabis to be smoked on his property and sentenced to a year in prison.
 Both Jagger and Richards were imprisoned at that point but were released on bail the next day, pending appeal.